ZeroFengLee/ZRNotify/README.md

 ```

 start observer
-> there are two ways to observer
+> there are two ways to observer，you can use one of them according to the actual situation

 way 01: Separate Observer